Types of Interviews

 Sometimes interviewers ask questions such as "Tell me about a time when you made a bad decision."
 Answer these questions in a way that shows that you learned from your mistake, and that the experience helped you grow personally and professionally.

 Case interviews are used by consulting companies and other firms to assess your problem-solving abilities.
 Interviewers in these situations will observe your thought process, test your ability to think logically and organize your answer, and assess your confidence and communication skills under pressure.
 Getting the “right” answer is not nearly as important as the thought process you go through.
+Learn more abour our resources for case interviews here.

 This type of interview requires candidates to demonstrate a particular skill set or knowledge that relates to the job, such as writing code for a computer programming position.
 You may be asked to solve puzzles, problems, or brainteasers, or answer specific targeted questions.